Enchanted Realms Rulebook

 Avoiding bad things happening

-For feats (checks), only sub-quality modifiers are added.
+For feats (checks), only sub-attribute modifiers are added.
 No bonuses from magic rings or the like are included unless the item explicitly states it.The sum is compared to the DC for success.

 However, for a competition save, the saves are made on a d12.
-Then only the sub-quality modifier value is used, plus those skill and other bonuses for comparison.
+Then only the sub-attribute modifier value is used, plus those skill and other bonuses for comparison.

 A preservation save occurs when something outside the physical mechanics of combat attacks a character or monster.
 An example might be a charm spell attempting to put the victim to sleep.
 Being poisoned is another case where a preservation save would be used.
 Even an area-of-affect damage spell like fireball would call for a preservation save.
 The DC will be explicitly noted in the attacking effect.